double-buffer/elemental/README.md

 It is exposed as a simple C header and other language bindings also exist.

 It is a great choice if you want to:
-- Create your own game engine
+- Create your own game engine.
-- Learn game programming
+- Learn game programming.
-- Do graphics research projects.
+- Do graphics research projects with the latest available tech.

 > [!WARNING]
 > The project is currently in heavy development.
 API may have a lot of breaking changes until the first release.